 When you’re asking for verbal answers, simply jot down each right or wrong answer.
 It’s quick and easy and takes almost no time at all.
 Our therapist used pluses (+) for right answers and minuses (-) for wrong answers.

-You can choose to record your child's answers all the time or only occasionally.
+You can choose to record your child's answers as often as needed.

-All the above ideas work well for a lot of situations you’ll encounter, but chances are, you’ll occasionally need to give your child actual tests or quizzes to find out how much she has learned.
+All the above ideas work well for a lot of situations you’ll encounter, but chances are, you’ll occasionally need to give your child actual tests or quizzes to find out how much they have learned.

 You can make up all your own quizzes.
 This can work well for some people, but many of us simply don’t have the time.